RenatoHS/guide_survie_osstidburn/04-billets.Rmd

 If you drive to l’OsstidBurn,  <span style="text-decoration:underline">**IT IS MANDATORY to have a parking pass (car or RV).
 You need one parking pass for each vehicle.**</span>

+To obtain a parking pass, or a **ticket for the Osstidburn bus**, please go to : https://participation.losstidburn.org/

 Do you have free space in your car?
 We suggest carpooling.
 It's good for the environment and it reduces the number of cars in the site.
 Click on the [OsstidBurn carpool link](https://www.groupcarpool.com/t/qtayhw) to set up a carpool.